webplatform/docs/css/concepts/overset/index.md

 </syntaxhighlight>
 }}{{Single Example
 |Language=HTML
-|Description=If the region provides enough area, the final content element appears within the final region:
+|Description=If the region provides enough area, the final content element appears within the final region.
+(Note this is not valid DOM structure, and simply illustrates how content [[css/concepts/fragment|''fragments'']] dynamically appear within the layout.)
 |Code=<syntaxhighlight language="html">
 <section class="layout">
   <div>